davidlsq/installer/README.md

 ## Dependencies

-[Nix OS](https://nixos.org/) is used for the development/build/deployment environment.
-The dependencies are also listed in the file [versions](versions)
+[Nix OS](https://nixos.org/) is used for the development/build/deployment environment

 **Install nix:**